SAP HANA installation preparations for NFSv4

 sapsys group must be created manually on the SAP HANA hosts and the storage controllers before the installation of the SAP HANA software begins.

 SAP HANA hosts

-sapsys group must be created on the SAP HANA host.
-A unique group ID must be chosen that does not conflict with the existing group IDs on the storage controllers.
+sapsys group on the SAP HANA host.
+Choose a unique group ID that does not conflict with the existing group IDs on the storage controllers.